Quilt (The Shams album)

-Quilt is an album by the American indie rock band the Shams.
+Quilt is an album by the American band the Shams.
 Released in 1991, it was the band's only album.
 "Only a Dream" first appeared on a single put out by Bob Mould's Singles Only Label.
 The Shams promoted the album by playing at CBGB during the 1992 CMJ Music Marathon.

 Production

-The album was produced by Lenny Kaye.
+The album was produced by Lenny Kaye, who was tipped to the band by Richard Hell.
 Most of its songs were written by Amy McMahon Rigby.
 All three band members were in their 30s when they recorded the album.

 Robert Quine and Will Rigby (Amy's husband at the time) played guitar and drums on the album, respectively.
 "Time" is a cover of the Richard Hell song.

 Critical reception

 Trouser Press wrote that "the beautifully constructed frustrated-love songs 'Stuck Here on the Ground' and 'Watching the Grass Grow' would be on oldies radio every eight hours if they’d only been recorded 20 years earlier."
 The Austin American-Statesman noted that "instrumentation is kept to a minimum, harmonies are blended to sound human rather than studio slick and songs are intended to reflect everydayness rather than rock glamour."
 Robert Christgau praised "Watching the Grass Grow".